2019 Best Online Colleges for Criminal Justice Degrees

 Online doctoral degrees in criminal justice require an in-depth research project into a particular aspect of criminal justice and the completion of a dissertation.
 Students take a core of classes in quantitative and qualitative analysis, research skills, and criminal justice topics.
 These intense programs are suited to individuals that are interested in teaching criminal justice at the postsecondary level, doing advanced research, or holding high-level criminal justice positions in settings such as federal agencies.

-If you have an investigative mind and enjoy helping people, an associate degree in criminal justice can set you on the right career path.
+If you have an investigative mind and enjoy helping people, an associate degree in criminal justice might be a good option for you.
 The two-year degree program is offered at various online institutions, as well as community colleges, junior colleges, and vocational-technical schools.
 Most programs require students to fulfill about 60 credit hours.
-The standard educational requirement varies, but most schools deem it mandatory for applicants to have a high school diploma or equivalent.
+The standard educational requirements vary, but most schools deem it mandatory for applicants to have a high school diploma or equivalent.

 The associate degree program in criminal justice helps students build problem-solving skills and address a variety of societal issues.
 Students are given basic information about police laws, investigative policies, and a number of research techniques that will benefit them in their potential careers.
 Common courses include juvenile delinquency, corrections, constitutional law, criminal investigations, criminology, and police systems and practices.

 Career choices are abundant among associate degree holders in criminal justice.
-Graduates are often qualified to become correctional officers, criminal investigators, law clerks, police offices, security personnel, detectives, or probation officers.
-Those who eventually want to be promoted in their careers or want to join the FBI are encouraged to seek a bachelor's or graduate degree in the field.
+Graduates are often qualified to become correctional officers, criminal investigators, law clerks, police officers, security personnel, detectives, or probation officers.
+Those who eventually want to be promoted in their careers or who want to join the FBI are encouraged to seek a bachelor's, master's or doctoral degree in the field.

 Criminal justice degrees often lead people toward careers in law and order.
 Applicants to a bachelor's degree program in criminal justice must possess a high school diploma or its equivalent and meet other college entrance requirements.
 Students typically take four years to complete the 128-180 credits required to earn a bachelor's degree.